code-culturalist/terraform-beginner-bootcamp-2023/README.md

 #### Setting and unsetting Env vars

-In the termnal we can set using `export HELLO="world"`
+In the terminal we can set using `export HELLO="world"`

 We can set an env var temporaly when just running a command